bwv988/texincludes/README.md

-# texincludes
+# TeX include files

-Repo for some TeX includes I use.
+This is just a repo for various includes I use in my R Markdown / TeX projects.